This article was originally titled “Don’t Watch Fifty Shades of Grey” to coincide with the film’s release.

 Check out Part 2 of this article, which explains the second reason why nudity and sex in mainstream media can be so dangerous for people overcoming porn addiction.

-Also, make sure you’re subscribed to get new article notifications plus a ton of other awesome free stuff!
+Also, make sure you’re subscribed to get new article notifications plus a free guide on how to stop watching porn!